 Prince of Persia: The Sands of Time is the Jerry Bruckheimer produced adaptation of Ubisoft’s famed gaming series of the same name.
-Distributed by Disney and directed by Mike Newell (Four Weddings and a Funeral, Mona Lisa Smile, Harry Potter and the Goblet of Fire), The Sands of Time is one of this years biggest blockbusters with a worldwide box office gross of $335,147,676.
+Distributed by Disney and directed by Mike Newell (Four Weddings and a Funeral, Mona Lisa Smile, Harry Potter and the Goblet of Fire), The Sands of Time is one of this year’s biggest blockbusters with a worldwide box office gross of $335,147,676.
 A cast including Alfred Molina (An Education), Ben Kingsley (Sexy Beast) and Gemma Arterton (Clash of the Titans) is led by Jake Gyllenhaal (Brokeback Mountain) who plays as the films hero, Dastan.

-The story begins with a young orphan boy (Dastan) getting adopted by the King of Persia after an extraordinary act of bravery.
-Upon becoming the Prince of Persia, Dastan becomes a hero of the people and is shown to shirk “Prince Duties” by choosing to have bare knuckle fights instead.
-Upon being wrongly accused of murdering his father, Dastan escapes on hisbrothers horse with Tamina (Arterton), the princess of Alamut and matriarch of the guardians of the sands of time.
+The story begins with a young orphan boy (Dastan) being adopted by the King of Persia after an extraordinary act of bravery.
+Upon becoming the Prince of Persia, Dastan becomes a hero of the people and is shown to shirk Princely Duties by choosing to have bare knuckle fights instead.
+Upon being wrongly accused of murdering his father, Dastan escapes on his brother’s horse with Tamina (Arterton), the princess of Alamut and matriarch of the guardians of the sands of time.
 Escaping the tyranny of his people and the wrath of his power hungry brother, Dastan and Tamina go on a quest to clear his name and ensure that his brother never uses the power of the Sands of Time.

 One thing this huge blockbuster has going for it is the quality of story.
 Yes, it does seem a little rushed and it could be argued that it takes a little too much from the video game.
-This is because of how (love it or hate it), Dastan comes across a number of characters which are a little tougher than the rest in the same way a Boss would be the toughest opponent on a video game level.
-However, the story is made to seem very simple despite a reasonably complicated plot, which makes for a successful and interesting set of circumstances throughout it’s three act structure.
+This is because of how (love it or hate it), Dastan comes across a number of characters that are a little tougher than the rest in the same way a Boss would be the toughest opponent on a video game level.
+However, the story is made to seem very simple despite a reasonably complicated plot, which makes for a successful and interesting set of circumstances throughout its three act structure.

-The high quality of supporting cast seems to be the saving grace of thisPrince of Persia film as roles from Alfred Molina and particularly Ben Kingsley, really hold your attention and drag you into the story.
+The high quality of supporting cast seems to be the saving grace of this Prince of Persia film as roles from Alfred Molina and particularly Ben Kingsley really hold your attention and drag you into the story.